All About New Jersey Eyelid Lifts – Blepharoplasty

 Many options currently exist to treat the area around the eyes, called the periorbital area, and continue to expand.
 The many available options can often be confusing to a patient.
-During your initial consultation with Dr. Parker, he will listen to what bothers you, take a medical history, and perform a physical examination of your entire face, focusing on the periorbital areas.
+During your free consultation with Dr. Parker, he will listen to what bothers you, take a medical history, and perform a physical examination of your entire face, focusing on the periorbital areas.

 He will assess your eyebrow position, upper eyelid skin excess, and the lower eyelid’s skin quality, muscle laxity, fat herniation, and integrity.
 Dr. Parker will then review his findings with you as well as the various options for treatment.
 This will allow him to customize a treatment plan along with you based on your age, individual anatomy, particular desires, resources, and time available for recovery.